Skip to content

 Choose your contractor carefully

-Texas does not require state-level roofing contractor licenses, placing verification responsibility on Dallas homeowners.
-Contractors must hold valid business licenses from Dallas or Dallas County, carry appropriate liability and workers' compensation insurance, and register properly with the Texas Secretary of State if operating as corporations or LLCs.
-Always verify insurance certificates, check Better Business Bureau ratings, and confirm registration status before signing contracts.
+Texas does not require state-level roofing contractor licensing, so Dallas homeowners must verify contractors hold valid local business licenses from Dallas County or the City of Dallas.
+Contractors should be properly registered with the Texas Secretary of State if operating as a corporation or LLC and carry appropriate liability and workers' compensation insurance.
+Always verify insurance certificates, check online reviews, and confirm current registration status before signing any contracts.

 10